-Companies are under constant attack from cyber criminals who are looking for one small crack that can lead to a big payday.
+Companies throughout the greater Dayton area are under constant attack from cyber criminals who are looking for one small crack that can lead to a big payday.
 Every year these attacks become more and more sophisticated, leaving businesses scrambling for ways to stay ahead of the curve.
 Many businesses are paying hundreds of thousands of dollars on the latest and greatest in software, hiring full-time or virtual CISOs, or paying third-party consultants to keep their data secure.

 Organizations are hoping for some magic application that can safeguard against all potential threats, but up to this point, that app does not exist.
 Mitigating risk has always come down to two steps:

 - Knowing the major threats to your company

 - Implementing ways to minimize the risk of falling victim to those threats

 These two steps have always been, and still are, the quickest and least expensive ways to protect your system and the data within it.
 This is not an attempt to downplay the importance of investing in top of the line hardware and software, as they are extremely important and valuable measures to take when securing your network.
 But at the end of the day, once a new piece of hardware or software comes out, hackers will spend countless hours trying to find every possible way to compromise it.

 First let us investigate the most common threats businesses, whether in Dayton or in the surrounding areas, may be facing:

 - Social Engineering: Social engineering is the use of deception to manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes.
 Essentially, this is where a cybercriminal will be masquerade as someone else, maybe a cell phone provider or the IRS, and will try to pressure you into giving up information.
 This can be done through phishing (email), smishing (SMS texting), or vishing (voice solicitations).
 Phishing accounts for nearly 90% of all data breaches.